Huy-DNA/MPiSC/code/ltqueue/README.md

 ### Pseudo code after removing LL/SC

 Disclaimer: This is only an informal sketch.
-More formal treatment is given in the Typst project in the [accompanying report](./report).
+More formal treatment is given in the [accompanying report](./report).

 SPSC is kept intact, and due to Prasad Jayanti and Srdjan Petrovic: